fluxcd/flux/site/standalone/setup.md

 Using an SSH key allows you to maintain control of the repository.
 You can revoke permission for `flux` to access the repository at any time by removing the deploy key.

-## Using a Private Registry

-Simply mount the registry credentials into the container.
-The location of the credentials can be customised with the argument (example with default): `--docker-config=~/.docker/config.json`